 - A Merrie Melodies cartoon (High Note) featured a drunk musical note staggering around, hiccuping.

 - Another Merrie Melodies Cartoon called I Gopher You starring the Goofy Gophers depicts one of the gophers hiccuping and acting drunk... after falling into a pickling vat.

 - In the Walter Lanz Woody Woodpecker Cartoon Wild Bill Hiccup, there was a character who was a parody of Wild Bill Hickok, who hiccuped constantly while holding a bottle.

 - The Jolly Rum Cookies in the Cookie Carnival Disney short do this in their song.

 - Speaking of Disney, Pluto is drunk in not one but two of his early pictures, "Alpine Climbers" and "Pluto's Quinpuplets", complete with full hiccup flourish.

 - In the Tom and Jerry cartoons, Tom often does this when inebriated.
 He spends nearly the whole of "Part Time Pal" quite drunk, for example — first on hard cider, than some errantly-spilled bay rum.
 The hiccups actually help him avoid Mammy's swinging broom.

 - Happens to Tuffy in the 1954 cartoon Touche, Pussy Cat!, after he breaks open a cask of wine to flood the street and stop Tom from catching him.

-- Barney Gumble's trademark belch is a more realistic variation of this trope.
+- The Simpsons Barney Gumble's trademark belch is a more realistic variation of this trope.

 - In The Great Mouse Detective, the poor rat who let slip "Rat" was hiccupping throughout his speech and song as well.